International Pension Funds as an Alternative to Superannuation

 - Flexibility to allow the expatriate to choose their own investment funds, or for an employer to appoint an investment manager.

-- Relatively simple, outsourced, online administration for employers which still allows them to determine vesting and retirement guidelines.
+- Relatively simple, outsourced, online administration for employers which still allows them to determine vesting and retirement guidelines, and.

 Before deciding to pursue such an option - whether as a substitute for Australian superannuation or as a top up in addition to contributing to those funds - you must receive appropriate professional advice to ensure that there is an appropriate fit for your circumstances.
 If you ask why participation in these structures might be preferred to simply maintaining an overseas investment account, there are a number of tax planning advantages associated with foreign superannuation funds.
 If the superannuation fund is properly established, on return to Australia the member's benefits can remain offshore and continue to grow with eventual taxation on a reduced basis consistent with Australian superannuation.
 However, these structures are relatively complex to set up and maintain and the fund balances will typically need to be quite substantial to offset these additional costs.